Trace a certificate through transparency logs.

-Fetch the live certificate, decode SCT promises, rebuild the CT leaf, and verify the Merkle path against the log’s signed tree head.
+Fetch the live certificate, decode SCT promises, and verify inclusion against the log’s Signed Tree Head.

 Ready to trace a certificate.